ucsb-cs48/s20/_lectures/lect03.md

 You then might add a few more.

-Consult these article for ideas:
+Consult this article for ideas:

 * <https://ucsb-cs48.github.io/topics/teamwork/>